Jahia/jcrestapi/README.md

 ## TODO:

-- Improve cache control using ETag (for simple node GETs) and using Response.cacheControl method instead of filter.
+- Improve cache control using ETag (for simple node GETs), in particular, can we use jcr:lastModified as an ETag and using Response.cacheControl method instead of filter.
 - Clarify usage of children vs. access via path and its consequences on NodeElementAccessor.
 - Design and implement versions access.